 Soufflé Ramekins

-Store in the refrigerator in an airtight container for a maximum of 2 days
+Store in the refrigerator in an airtight container for up to 2 days

 The vanilla sweet soufflé is a light and fragrant dessert, perfect to serve as a dessert or during a special snack.